Fermat-ORG/fermat-framework/FERMAT-WHITE-PAPER.md

 Plug-in developers declare a _Micro-Use-License_ for each plug-in they add to the Framework.
 Wallet or Financial Apps developers declare a _Micro-Use-License_ for their components.
 End users install the Apps (wallets) of their choice.
 The license to be paid is the sum of the Apps _Micro-Use-License_ plus all the _Micro-Use-Licenses_ of the plug-ins used by that App.

-The Framework is responsible to charge the end user and distribute the payments to all developers involved.
+The Framework is responsible to charge end users and distribute the payments to all developers involved.

 ### For network nodes